datagrok/modular-git-hooks/README.md

 - you have several shared canonical repositories and wish to apply a different subset of your available remote git hooks to each of them, or
 - you wish to provide a shared set of git hooks to several developers on your team for their local use with your team's repositories.

 Shell and `run-parts` are its only dependencies.
-If your system does not include `run-parts`, there's a good-enough one in my gist [datagrok/run-parts.sh][]
+If your system does not include `run-parts`, or if it includes a faulty one like CentOS 5 does, there's a good-enough one in my gist [datagrok/run-parts.sh][]

 Most hook scripts should work unmodified as mini-hooks.
 See the note below under "Developing your own hooks" to see how to modify `pre-push`, `pre-receive`, and `post-receive` to work correctly.